a-bonus/cardiolytics-Ai/README.md

 - **Goal**: Establish project foundation and detailed planning.
 - **Tasks**:
   - [ ] Install Expo CLI and set up a new Expo project.
-  - [ ]  Define potential/desired core functionalities and user stories for the app.
-(Add to list whenever new ideas come up.
+  - [ ]  Define potential/desired core functionalities and user stories for the app (Add to list whenever new ideas come up).
   - [ ] Features:
     - [ ] Simple and beautiful heart rate visualizations for past activities.
       - [ ] Zones does this but it could be way better.